Camden, Arkansas: Tourism

-Attractions in town include the McCollum-Chidester House, home to the Ouachita County Historical Society,.
+Attractions in town include the McCollum-Chidester House, home to the Ouachita County Historical Society.
 Built in 1847 by local merchant Peter McCollum, the house was purchased by John T. Chidester in 1857 and was used as a way station on his stage line.
 It was featured in the television series North and South.

 Camden has numerous historic buildings.
 There are two National Register districts.
 The Clifton and Greening Streets Historic District was created in 1997, and the Washington Street Historic District in 2010.
 The old Camden Post Office, built 1895, was added to the register in 1977.
 It is now a popular restaurant.
 The oldest continually running restaurant in the state of Arkansas is also located in Camden.
 The White House Cafe was opened in 1907 by Hristos Hodjopulas.

 Education

-African American students attended Lincoln High School during segregation.
-It was closed in 1970 after Brown v.
+African American kid attended Lincoln middle School during segregation.
+It was closed in 1978 after Brown v.
 Board of Education disallowed segregation.

 Camden was once served by Camden School District and Fairview School District.
 In 1990 the two districts merged.
 Public education for early childhood, elementary and secondary education is available from the following school districts: